kuleuven/iRODS-Dataverse/README.md

 1. Authenticate to iRODS.
 For KU Leuven users this happens automatically by reading your local `irods_environment.json`.

 2. Identify the data object(s) to send to Dataverse.
+There are two possibilities:
-The script searches for data objects with the metadata field `dv.publication: initiated`.
+* Tag the data objects with metadata attribute `dv.publication` and value `initiated`.
-If none exists, input the absolute path(s) of the data object(s) to be sent to Dataverse.
-The input path(s) refer to a single data object `/zone/home/collection/filename`, or a list of objects `["/zone/home/collection/filename1", "/zone/home/collection/filename2"]`.
+* Provide the absolute path(s) of the data object(s) to be sent to Dataverse.
+The input paths refer either to a single data object `/zone/home/collection/file`, or a list of objects `["/zone/home/collection/file_1", "/zone/home/collection/file_2"]`.

 3. Identify the target Dataverse installation.
 The script goes through the selected data object(s) and retrieves the metadata field `dv.installation`.
 If it is not valid or missing, input it from a selection.